ctron/esp-idf-alloc/README.md

-# Rust allocator backed by ESP-IDF
+# Rust allocator, backed by ESP-IDF

 This is a memory allocator for Rust, backed by the [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/).